US Fulbright Logo

 Award Profile

-Apply for a Fulbright grant to Poland - a modern country with a centuries-old cultural heritage and scholarly tradition, ample research and teaching opportunities, rich geographical diversity, and unique location in the heart of Europe!
+Apply for a Fulbright grant to Poland - a modern country with a centuries-old cultural heritage and scholarly tradition, ample research and teaching opportunities, rich geographic range, and a unique location in the heart of Europe!
 Poland is the 9th largest country in Europe and the 6th most populous member of the European Union.
 The country shares borders with Germany, Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, and Russia.

 With its picturesque old towns, wild forests and powdery-sand beaches, humming city life and imaginative culinary scene, Poland is a country that is as captivating as it is surprising.
 Come and see for yourself!